GSA/fpki-guides/_announcements/04_ms_constraint_test_procedures.md

 ## How Can I Test?

-{% include alert-info.html content="Test results for _Disallow_ did not allow local trust decisions to be overridden, so no further testing will be done." %}
+{% include alert-info.html content="Test results for _ServerAuth Disallow_ did not allow local trust decisions to be overridden, so no further testing will be conducted." %}

 If your agency is impacted, you can test COMMON validation behavior.
 This test will confirm whether an enterprise GPO can override a Microsoft CTL setting for three possible conditions: